sundeepbassi/The-Wellbeing-Retreat/README.md

 (2) For media screen sizes from 950px wide and down.

+(3) Added styles for yoga and meditatiaon section on mobile screens.

  **|Unfixed Bugs**
 I tried to remove the #meditation and the right-about-med in the css code as I had changed the layout of the site and did not need these.
 I found when I removed them that the webpage became miss shaped therefore I decided to leave them in.